ColoBrod/rsp_docs/account_overview.md

 # Instructions for updating production site

 ### `public_html/includes/configure.php`
+`define('DIW_FS', '/home/realtysp/web/realtysignpost.com/public_html/');`
 :question: `ini_set('display_errors', false);`
 This line of code makes all errors on site invisible.
-So
+So it makes a better look for clients, but we also can't see any problems, debug and fix them.

 #  class Issues
 :exclamation: Original functions of `Issues::$onHold` and `Issues::$redFlag` were located in `account_overview.php` or in `admin_service_stats` (were 2 pretty much same pieces of code).